-- Muscular tension in thigh or calf musculature.
+4. Muscular tension in thigh or tightness in calf musculature.

 Specific exercises addressing the cause of patellofemoral pain will help reduce pain and allow optimal muscle function.
 The following exercises address one of the most common causes of pain: weakness of the hip muscles.

 Introductory level: side-lying clams, side-lying hip abduction.

 Progressions: single leg deadlift with rotation; side plank with leg lift

 If you are having consistent knee pain during and/or following runs, we recommend taking a few days off from running (try swimming or elliptical machine instead) while you work on these exercises.
 If your knee pain doesn’t seem to fit with the above, it may not be a patellofemoral issue – it could be related to irritation of other structures around the knee joint.
 Check out our post on tips for knee pain: the meniscus to find out more.